Living in Love & Faith

 In November 2020 the Church of England published a landmark set of resources drawing together the Bible, theology, science and history with powerful real-life stories as it embarked on a new process of discernment and decision-making on questions of identity, sexuality, relationships and marriage.

-Christians in Hereford Diocese are being invited to “listen and learn together” using the Church of England’s Living in Love & Faith resources looking at these questions.
+Christians in Hereford Diocese can “listen and learn together” using the Church of England’s Living in Love and Faith resources, which explore these big questions.

 Where do I get the resources?

-To access all the resources please visit the Living in Love & Faith website.
+To access all the resources please visit the Living in Love and Faith website.
 There are some printed publications available to purchase via Church House Publishing

 Can I still run the course?